mateusalves/dotfiles/README.md

 cd dotfiles/
 sh muryoukuusho.sh -t raspberry
 ```
 **Note:** This shell script will automatically install all dependencies.
-However, sometimes snap package does not work properly before reboot the sistem.
+However, sometimes snap package does not work properly before reboot the system.
 In this case, please, reboot your machine and try again. =]